Saturday, October 16, 2010

 CHARACTERS

-The Doctor: This was the first recorded story of the production block, and writers Baker & Martin would only have had Robot to go on in their characterization of the Doctor.
+The Doctor: This was the first recorded story of the production block, and writers Baker & Martin would only have had Robot to go on in their characterization.
 This may explain why the Doctor doesn't come across as strongly here as in The Ark in Space.
-Tom remains on sparkling form, but the script makes the Doctor useless and even borderline stupid in parts of Episode One, notably when he falls down the same trap that entangled Harry, largely by behaving with willful recklessness.
-With a climax relying on physical combat - a bit that feels very like a leftover of the Pertwee years - the only major "Doctorish" moment comes at the end, when the Doctor faces down the leader of a Sontaran battle fleet armed with nothing but a desperate bluff.
+Tom Baker remains in fine form, but the script makes the Doctor useless and even borderline stupid for much of the first part, notably when he falls down the same trap that entangled Harry through willful recklessness.
+The climax feels like a leftover of the Pertwee years, relying on physical combat, which leaves only major "Doctorish" moment at the end, when he attempts to bluff the leader of the Sontaran fleet.

-Harry Sullivan: He gets a nice character beat early on, enjoying the tranquility of an Earth with no people, half-regretting that the people on Nerva will change this idyllic countryside all too quickly.
-It's a surprisingly thoughtful aspect of a character who has mostly come across as - well, to repeat my observation of the last serial, as Bertie Wooster's smarter cousin.
-Once it becomes clear he is not going to be rescued from his trap anytime soon, he finds his own way out - just in time to witness Sarah being kidnapped by the Sontaran!
+Harry Sullivan: A nice character beat sees him enjoying the tranquility of an Earth with no people, half-regretting that the people on Nerva will change this idyllic countryside all too quickly.
+Once it becomes clear he is not going to be rescued from his trap anytime soon, he finds his own way out, just in time to witness Sarah being kidnapped by Styre.
+He wisely doesn't attempt to rush in, instead doing what he can to try to help where he can while retaining his own freedom.

 THOUGHTS

-The Sontaran Experiment has a cracking first episode.
-Baker & Martin, never my favorite writers, nevertheless do an excellent job of establishing the base situation quickly, and of giving each of the regulars something to do.
-Small dilemmas are given to the characters at first: Harry's fall, the Doctor's capture.
-In working to solve these problems, Sarah Jane encounters larger problems - "the alien in the rocks," the tortured Roth.
-This progression fuels the first episode, building to the effective reveal of Styre, still unnamed as of the end of the episode.
+The Sontaran Experiment is one of the better 50-minute stories.
+The Doctor's weak role aside, the first episode is genuinely good.
+Writers Bob Baker and Dave Martin establish the base situation quickly, and they give each of the regulars something to do.
+The problems are small at first: Harry's fall, the Doctor's capture by the astronauts.
+In working to solve these problems, Sarah Jane encounters larger ones - "the alien in the rocks," the tortured Roth.
+This progression fuels the first episode, building to the effective reveal of Styre, with Sarah recognizing him as a Sontaran with genuine fear.

-Part Two falls down in the same areas where second halves of two-parters always seem to fall down.
-The rhythms suddenly feel off, everything a bit too rushed.
-The Sontaran growls at the humans, "I shall destroy you all!"
-Only to promptly add: "But first I have more important matters to attend to."
-Convenient, that.
-The Doctor defeats the Sontaran by challenging him to single combat and dancing like a butterfly, stinging like a bee, until Styre gets conveniently tired.
-Meanwhile, Harry yanks the Thingamajigee out of the ship, which conveniently is enough to kill Styre with minimal effort.
-In short, a lot of things suddenly happen with a lot of convenience for the regulars, with even the Doctor's grand bluff at the end - a scene with the potential to be great - going by too quickly to really be dramatically effective.
+Unfortunately, in Part Two, the action becomes a bit too rushed, and the resolution comes a bit too easily.
+The Doctor defeats Styre by challenging him to single combat and just avoiding the Sontaran until he gets conveniently tired.
+Meanwhile, Harry yanks a Thingamajigee out of the ship, which conveniently is enough to resolve the situation with minimal effort.
+In short, a lot of things suddenly happen with a lot of convenience for the regulars, with even the Doctor's grand bluff at the end - a scene with the potential to be great - going by too quickly to be particularly dramatically effective.

-Part Two isn't entirely without interest.
-The scenes involving Styre's experiments have an effectively chilly resonance, clearly meant to echo the "scientific research" of Dr. Josef Mengele during the Second World War.
-Styre methodically tests humans' reaction to lack of fluids and to "immersion in liquid."
-He tests Sarah's responses to fear, and begins a rather nasty test involving the resistance of the human ribcage to extreme pressure.
-Realization of these scenes is variable, particularly if you've read Ian Marter's much, much better novelization, but Styre's utterly clinical reactions to each test make them effective.
+This isn't to say that Part Two is bad.
+Styre himself is well-written and wonderfully portrayed by Kevin Lindsay.
+The scenes involving his experiments evoke the "scientific research" of Dr. Josef Mengele during the Second World War, as the alien methodically tests humans' reaction to lack of fluids and to "immersion in liquid."
+He tests Sarah's responses to fear, and he begins a rather gruesome experiment that involves the resistance of the human ribcage to extreme pressure.
+Realization is variable, particularly if you've read Ian Marter's much, much better novelization, but his clinical reactions to each test makes it effective.

 Previous Story: The Ark in Space